-Traditionally, the doctoral dissertation has been the written record of the candidate's individual, original research and scholarship that has successfully advanced the limits of human knowledge.
-The topic must be appropriate to and significant in the academic field, require a mastery and exhaustive exercise of research techniques, and demonstrate critical thought and facility of expression.
-The dissertation must, in the professional opinion of the graduate faculty, make an original contribution, and it must demonstrate the candidate's fitness to continue the advancement of knowledge in the student's competency.
-This manual may be found on the Thad Cochran Center for Rural School Leadership and Research website (elr.deltastate.edu).
+The doctoral dissertation has traditionally been the written record of the candidate's individual, original research and scholarship that successfully advances the limits of human knowledge.
+The study must be appropriate to and significant in the academic field, requires a mastery and exhaustive exercise of research techniques, and should illustrate the researcher's critical thought and facility of expression.
+According to the professional expertise and opinions of the graduate faculty, the dissertation must make an original contribution and it must demonstrate the candidate's fitness to continue the advancement of knowledge in the field of education.
+To assist in upholding these standards, the dissertation manual serves as the central source of information for completing the dissertation.